qinscode/GitHubRepoAnalyzer/README.md

 - **Card Animation**: Cards animate on hover with shadow changes and subtle elevation
 - **Loading Indicators**: Enhanced process indicators with animated gradients
 - **Fade/Grow Transitions**: Components fade or grow in when loaded or activated
-- **Tab Animations**: Tabs feature hover effects and icon animations
+- **Mode Switch Animation**: Smooth transition between single and batch modes
 - **Alert Styles**: Styled alerts with appropriate colors for success and error states

 ### Color Scheme